Horfeusz/poc-chat-glass/README.md

 ### Security
 The Application will be use JDBC-realm.
 In the sources is located docker image.
 This image create database PostgreSQL.
 Script [init.sql] create examples structure and realms.\
-The image can create the commend:
+The image can create the command:
 ```sh
 docker build -t poc-image-postgres .
 ```

 ### Copy JDBC driver to Server:
-File postgresql-42.2.11.jre7.jar to ${GLASSFISH_HOME}/glassfish/domains/domain1/lib
+Copy file [postgresql-42.2.11.jre7.jar] to ${GLASSFISH_HOME}/glassfish/domains/domain1/lib
-Get driver from net or glass-chat-docker/src/main/docker/postgresql-42.2.11.jre7.jar

 ### Run commands from file init.bat.
 Full Script is in glass-chat-docker/src folder.